jaredwray/cacheable/packages/cache-manager/README.md

     If the remaining TTL is less than **refreshThreshold**, the system will update the value asynchronously in background.

+- **nonBlocking**?: boolean - Default false

+    If set to true, the system will not block when multiple stores are used.
+Here is how it affects tye type of functions:
+    * `set and mset` - will not wait for all stores to finish.
+    * `get and mget` - will return the first (fastest) value found.
+    * `del and mdel` - will not wait for all stores to finish.
+    * `clear` - will not wait for all stores to finish.

 ## Methods
 ### set
 `set(key, value, [ttl]): Promise<value>`